Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/functions.md

 ## Helper Functions

 A helper function is a function that does part of the work for another function.
-They make your code easier to read by breaking long functions up into smaller pieces.
-We recommend giving your helper functions descriptive names, to help with readability.
+They make our code easier to read by breaking long functions up into smaller pieces.
+We recommend giving helper functions descriptive names, to help with readability.

 The function `guess_the_number` can be broken up into two conceptual pieces, getting user input, and then processing the user input.
 Start by writing a function called `get_number_from_user` and then pull all of the pieces of code in `guess_the_number` that have to do with getting user input into `get_number_from_user`.
 Include any conditional statement that validate user input as a number.
 This function should ask the user for a number and then give an error message if the user inputs anything other than a number.
 Last, it should return the valid user input, or None if there was no valid input.
 In `guess_the_number`, call this function and store the result in user_input.